lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic5_ClassDelivery.md

 **Sample illustration:** Tool palette showing AI tools mapped to content types (text, image, code, slides).

----

 ## 5.4 Monitor Engagement and Comprehension in Real Time

 **Task:**
-Track student participation, attention, and understanding with the help of AI tools and quick feedback loops.
+Use GenAI to find ways to track student participation, attention, and understanding with the help of AI tools and quick feedback loops.

 *Chain-of-Thought Prompt*
 ```